 Possible Verifier Туре When?
-On-card bytecode Static Once, on the card during the verifier loading Runtime verifier Dynamic Every time, during execution
+Off-card bytecode verifier Static Once, outside of the card Runtime verifier Dynamic Every time, during execution

 The Java Card API (JCAPI) provides classes and interfaces for the core functionality of a Java Card application.
 It defines the calling conventions by which an applet may access the JCRE and services such as, among others, I/O management functions, PIN and cryptographic specific management and the exceptions mechanism.
 The JCAPI is compatible with formal international standards, such as ISO/IEC 7816 and industry specific standards.